system76/docs/content/upgrade-pop.md

 sudo apt full-upgrade
 ```

 Once the updates are applied, a notification should appear at the top of your screen saying that an upgrade is available.
 Click on this notification, or go to Settings ->  OS Upgrade & Recovery.
-The System76 upgrade package will display a message that Pop!\_OS 22.04 is available with a `Download` button.
+The System76 upgrade page will display a message that Pop!\_OS 22.04 is available with a `Download` button.

 If you are planning on staying on an LTS release for the time being, this is also the page where you can dismiss upgrade notifications.

-The OS Upgrade and Recovery page of settings now allows for automatic update scheduling and updating the Recovery partition as well.

 ![Settings OS Upgrade](/images/upgrade-pop/Pop-22.04-Upgrade.png)

 **NOTE:** Refreshing is **not** part of the upgrade process. `Refresh` will reinstall the Operating System with the version stored in Recovery, and will erase all user-installed applications.